 Why is this?
-There are several national studies that do their best to define the thought processes of those approaching retirement and the determinations for why retirees do not make the ‘jump’ to safety is:
+There are several national studies that do their best to define the thought processes of those approaching retirement and the determinations for why retirees do not make the ‘jump’ to safety with proper financial planning is:

 My thought is this:

-Education is indeed available, but you have to know what to ask.
+- Education for retirement income planning is indeed available, but you have to know what to ask.

 Don’t be the boiled frog.
-Call our office to learn how to ‘jump’ to safety.
+Reach out to our team at Income For Life to learn how to ‘jump’ to safety.